 Drawbacks of Microservices Architecture

-3) Sometimes a minor change becomes very difficult to implement.
+3) Sometimes a minor change becomes very difficult to implement in a Microservices Architecture based application.
 Suppose a change impacts multiple services, then you need to plan it carefully and coordinate changes to each of the services.

-4) Deployment of a microservices application is also much more complex.
+4) Deployment of a Microservices Architecture based application is also much more complex.
 Each service may have multiple runtime instances.
 Therefore, we need to configure, deploy, scale, and monitor each instance separately.

 5) Microservices architecture involves multiple tools and technologies to develop.
 So, architecture becomes very big and it takes a bit more development time as compared to the monolithic architecture.

-7) Maintenance is also very Complex and Cost Effective.
-Multiple Log files, Admin UI(Actuator), Communication chains, Debug Application etc.
+7) Maintenance of Microservices Architecture based applications is also very Complex and Cost Effective.
+Multiple Log files, Admin UI (Actuator), Communication chains, Debug Application etc.